Symmetry breaking for inductive logic programming: Introduction

 We implement our symmetry-breaking idea in ASP and demonstrate it with the ASP-based ILP system \popper{}, which can learn optimal and recursive hypotheses from noisy data \cite{popper,maxsynth}.
 We show that adding symmetry-breaking constraints to \popper{} can drastically reduce solving and learning time, sometimes from over an hour to only 17 seconds.

 \paragraph{Contributions and Novelty.} The main novelty of this paper is a method for breaking symmetries in ILP.
 As far as we are aware, there is no existing work on this topic.
-We expand on the novelty in Section \ref{sec:related}.
 The impact, which we demonstrate on multiple domains, is vastly reduced solving and learning times.
-Moreover, as the idea connects multiple AI areas, including machine learning and constraint programming, there is much potential for broad research to advance this idea.
+Moreover, this work connects multiple AI areas, notably machine learning and constraint programming.
 Overall, we contribute the following:

 \begin{itemize} \item We define the problem of determining whether two rules are body-variants (Definition \ref{def:body_variant_problem}).
 We show that this problem is graph isomorphism hard (Proposition \ref{prop:bodyVarHard}). \item We describe a symmetry-breaking approach to prune body-variant rules.
-We prove that this approach is sound and only prunes body-variant rules (Proposition \ref{lem:sound}). \item We describe an ASP implementation of our encoding that works with the ILP system \popper{}. \item We experimentally show on multiple domains, including visual reasoning and game playing, that our approach can reduce solving and learning times by 99\%. \end{itemize}
+We prove that this approach is sound and only prunes body-variant rules (Proposition \ref{lem:sound}). \item We describe an ASP implementation of our encoding that works with the ILP system \popper{}. \item We show experimentally on multiple domains, including visual reasoning and game playing, that our approach can reduce solving and learning times by 99\%. \end{itemize}